joergen7/gpull/README.md

 ### Pulling Changes

-This command line tool updates (or clones if necessary) a possibly large number of git repositories from different sources by entering
+This command line tool updates (or clones if necessary) a possibly large number of git repositories from different sources by entering on the command line:

     gpull

-on the command line.
 This results in an output that looks like this:

     =====================================
     repo:   variant_call_rna